FAIRification of External Terminologies in RDF for projects

 SPHN projects may be interested in accessing external standards or terminologies to be used in their projects.
-External standards are not always provided in RDF and therefore can’t be directly integrated in the realm of the SPHN framework to fulfil the data interoperability principles.
+These are not always provided in RDF and therefore can’t be directly integrated in the realm of the SPHN framework to fulfil the data interoperability principles.

-In this documentation, we explain how external terminologies of interest for projects, which are not provided by DCC, can be generated in RDF and integrated in the context of SPHN.
+This page explains how external terminologies of interest for projects, which are not provided by the DCC, can be generated in RDF and integrated in the context of SPHN.

 Target audience